Marc-Gee/seedsigner/README.md

 Keybase then continues to periodically check the public proof that this key is still from them.
 </details>

-### Verifying the Software: Confirm that your zip file is correctly signed
+### Verifying the softwares's digital ***signature***:
-Now, you will check that the software you just downloaded for your Seedsigner device was signed by the private key, as paired to the (now proven) public key. :)
+This step confirms that your zip file is genuine and was signed by the correct private key, paired to the (now proven) public key. :)
 If the public/Private key pair does calculate a valid match, then you have genuine, signed, seedsigner software! :)

-Now you can verify the authenticity of the small text file containing the release's SHA256 hash with the command:
+To do this, run this command which will verify the authenticity of the .sig Signature file containing the release's SHA256 hash:
 ```
 gpg --verify seedsigner_0_*_*.img.zip.sha256.sig
 ```